 I still have questions about Top Cash Back App.
-It claims to have the best rewards of all the cash back apps, but it has terrible reviews on Google Play.
-Some people even claimed that it wouldn’t grant the cash back because it thought you already got rewards through a different app.
+It claims to have the best rewards of all the cashback apps, but it has terrible reviews on Google Play.
+Some people even claimed that it wouldn’t grant the cashback because they thought you already got rewards through a different app.

-From what I saw of the app, it is very similar to Ebates.
+From what I saw of the app, it is very similar to Rakuten.
 You earn most of the rewards through online purchases.
 A limitation to the app is that you can’t just browse a store, you have to browse categories.
-Walmart offers up to 5% cash back through the app, but you have to shop a specific category, such as sports, clothing, jewelry, etc. in order to get it.
+Walmart offers up to 5% cashback through the app, but you have to shop a specific category, such as sports, clothing, jewelry, etc. in order to get it.
 I’m not a fan of that limitation.